 The practice of creating, writing, editing, and producing persuasive communication for advertising and public relations.
 Writing skills are exercised extensively in this course.

 Problems and decision-making processes involved in the management of advertising and public relations programs and organizations.

 This course is the second part of a two semester course designed to provide students with the knowledge and skills necessary to plan and analyze secondary, qualitative and quantitative data to draw meaningful academic and/or industry conclusions, monitor and measure outcomes of communication efforts, and present and visualize data proficiently.
 This course includes an introduction to social and digital media analytics.

 The practice of developing ideas and creative strategies for professional evaluations about design and its application.
 Each student prepares a portfolio.

-Development and presentation of a complete advertising and public relations plan and proposal for the specific organization studied in APR 597.
+Development and presentation of an integrated communication plan or applied research project for a specific organization under the supervision of a committee.
 Integration of theory, concepts, and techniques in a complete communication program.

 This independent research course partially fulfills required master’s-level research thesis hours toward the master’s degree in advertising and public relations.
 The course is conducted under the guidance of the thesis advisor.
 Material covered will be of an advanced nature aimed at providing master's students with an understanding of the latest research and current developments within the field.
 Discussion and advisor guidance will be directed towards readings of research articles and development of research methodology, with the aim of producing an original research contribution that represents a novel development in the field, or a novel perspective on a pre-existing topic in the field.